michelp/postgres-sqlite/README.md

 # postgres-sqlite

-`postgres-sqlite` is a PostgreSQL extension that adds sqlite databases as a first class data type for sqlite databases.
+`postgres-sqlite` is a PostgreSQL extension that adds sqlite databases as a first class data type for Postgres databases.

-Using a combination of the Postgres "exapnded datum" API and the sqlite serialize/deserialize API, sqlite can be used to create and store small (up to 1GB) sqlite databases in postgres tables.
+Using a combination of the Postgres "exapnded datum" API and the sqlite3 serialize/deserialize API, postgres-sqlite can be used to create and store small (up to 1GB) sqlite databases in postgres tables very efficiently by taking advantage of compressed TOAST storage for sqlite's native serialization format.

+This is very useful for multitenancy, since these mini sqlite databases inside Postgres are completely isolated from the Postgres database around them, no special RLS policies, permissions, or other traditional complications of multitenancy are needed to keep isolated customer data in separate rows.

 ## Creating SQLite Databases